Clan MacDonald of Keppoch: Origins

 The MacDonalds of Keppoch are one of the branch clans of Clan Donald—one of the largest Scottish clans.
 The eponymous ancestor of Clan Donald is Donald, son of Reginald, son of Somerled.
-Somerled, son of Gillebride was a 12th-century Norse–Gaelic leader and warrior who fancied himself as "King of the Isles" and "King of Argyll".
+Somerled, son of Gillebride was a 12th-century Norse–Gaelic leader and warrior who was called "King of the Isles" and "King of Argyll".
 Through marital alliance and ambitious military conquest, Somerled rose in prominence to create the Kingdom of Mann and the Isles.
-Traditional genealogies suggest Somerled is a descendent of various Irish legendary figures.
+Traditional genealogies suggest Somerled is a descendant of various Irish legendary figures and may have had a Norse mother.
 Historians and scholars, however, are skeptical and dubious of Somerled's genealogical royal origins, nor the credibility of Somerled's eventual rise to power.

 Lochaber was one of the many territories that Robert the Bruce gifted to his friend, Aonghus Óg of Islay, who fought alongside Bruce during the First War of Scottish Independence, including the successful Battle of Bannockburn in 1314.
-Aonghus Óg's loyalty to Bruce's claim for the Scottish crown and military services would signify a lasting legacy, in which his own clan became Lords of the Isles.
+Aonghus Óg's loyalty to Bruce's claim for the Scottish crown and the extensive military services he provided would signify a lasting legacy, in which he and his descendants were known as the Lords of the Isles.

 The MacDonalds of Keppoch are descended from Alistair Carrach MacDonald who was a younger son of Good John of Islay, Lord of the Isles, 6th chief of Clan Donald and his second wife Margaret Stewart, daughter of King Robert II of Scotland.
 John of Islay, Lord of the Isles, apportioned his estates between the children of his two marriages in accordance with the marriage settlement of his father-in-law Robert II of Scotland and the Lordship of Lochaber was given to Alistair Carrach MacDonald who was the third and youngest son from his second marriage.
 Alistair Carrach MacDonald was the first MacDonald of Keppoch and Garragach.
 The MacDonalds of Keppoch occupied the Keppoch and Lochaber territories between Loch Linnhe and Loch Leven and the mountains of Glen Roy and Glen Spean, which are located in Inverness-shire near Spean Bridge.